camelot-dev/excalibur/README.md

 ### Using pip

-After [installing the dependencies for Camelot](https://camelot-py.readthedocs.io/en/master/user/install.html#using-pip) ([tk](https://packages.ubuntu.com/trusty/python-tk) and [ghostscript](https://www.ghostscript.com/)), you can simply use pip to install Excalibur:
+After installing [ghostscript](https://www.ghostscript.com/), which is one of the dependencies of Camelot (See [install instructions](https://camelot-py.readthedocs.io/en/master/user/install.html#using-pip)), you can simply use pip to install Excalibur:

 <pre>
 $ pip install excalibur-py